CQP Logo

 MS-QRP 5 watts or less one multiple 30

 Note: The single transmitting operator cannot be replaced before 10 minutes after their first transmission.
 There is no time limit on band or mode changes.
 Other operators can listen, spot, or perform any other station function except transmitting.
-Self-spotting is not allowed.
+Self-spotting or live streaming is not allowed.

 Multi-Multi